BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Introduction

 \section{Introduction}

 The advent of foundation models, large-scale neural networks pretrained on vast amounts of data, has catalyzed a profound revolution in artificial intelligence (AI).
-In general domains such as natural language processing (NLP)~\citep{devlin2019bertpretrainingdeepbidirectional,openai2023gpt,touvron2023llamaopenefficientfoundation} and computer vision (CV)~\citep{dosovitskiy2020image,liu2024visual}, foundation models built on top of architectures such as Transformers~\citep{vaswani2017attention} and Diffusion Models~\citep{ho2020denoisingdiffusionprobabilisticmodels} have demonstrated unprecedented capabilities, fundamentally reshaping research and applications.
-This success has naturally spurred a wave of interest in applying this paradigm to biology, where large-scale datasets are becoming increasingly available due to years of effort from biological scientists in collecting and organizing the data into large-scale databases.
-The promise is to leverage the existing large data to create powerful biological foundation models~\citep{xiao2025proteinlargelanguagemodels} that can learn the generative grammar of genetic or protein sequences, accelerating discovery in drug development, synthetic biology, and personalized medicine.
+In general domains such as natural language processing (NLP)~\cite{devlin2019bertpretrainingdeepbidirectional,openai2023gpt,touvron2023llamaopenefficientfoundation} and computer vision (CV)~\cite{dosovitskiy2020image,liu2024visual}, foundation models built upon architectures such as Transformers~\cite{vaswani2017attention} and Diffusion Models~\cite{ho2020denoisingdiffusionprobabilisticmodels} have demonstrated unprecedented capabilities, reshaping research and applications.
+This success has spurred a wave of interest in applying this paradigm to biology, a trend driven by the increasing availability of massive datasets.
+The promise is to leverage large-scale data to create powerful biological foundation models~\cite{xiao2025proteinlargelanguagemodels} that can learn the underlying grammar of genetic or protein sequences, accelerating discovery in drug development, synthetic biology, and personalized medicine.

-However, directly applying architectures from general AI domains presents numerous limitations to the biological domain.
-Most current biological foundation models~\citep{zhou2024dnabert2efficientfoundationmodel, doi:10.1073/pnas.2016239118,xiao2025proteinlargelanguagemodels} are built upon the Transformer architecture~\citep{vaswani2017attention}.
-However, Transformers were originally designed for human language and not for the complex ``grammar'' unique to biological data, making them potentially suboptimal for biological applications.
+However, directly applying architectures from general AI domains presents numerous limitations in biology.
+Most current biological foundation models~\cite{zhou2024dnabert2efficientfoundationmodel, doi:10.1073/pnas.2016239118,xiao2025proteinlargelanguagemodels} are built upon Transformers~\cite{vaswani2017attention}, which was originally designed for human language and not for the complex ``grammar'' unique to biological data, making it suboptimal for biological applications.
+Specifically, biological sequences present a dual challenge: they require processing extremely long contexts (e.g., whole genomes)~\cite{Wang_2017} that incur prohibitive computational costs for standard Transformers, while simultaneously demanding the capture of precise local structural motifs~\cite{Greener2022guide}, which is an inductive bias not inherently prioritized by global attention mechanisms.
+The limitations of repurposing general architectures for biological sequences necessitate a fundamental inquiry: what constitutes an optimal neural architecture for biological foundation models?